 The strikes on 1852 proofs vary.
 The only original proof that we’ve personally examined showed slight weakness on the upper edge of the left wing, so we can’t comment on whether a fully struck original proof exists.
 Restrikes are usually well-struck, but we’ve seen a small number with weakness on the stars and several with slight weakness on the upper edge of the left wing.
 A fully struck example can be found with patient searching.
 Cameo contrast is not unusual on the restrikes.
 About half of the high-grade examples show some traces of cameo contrast.

 1852 proof restrikes have been known since the 1860’s, although at that time they were not necessarily considered restrikes.
 As time passed more research was done, and more was learned.
 Walter Breen, in his epic encyclopedia of U. S. proofs (Reference 7) correctly concluded that a single obverse die was used to strike all examples, both business strike and proof.
 He identified two reverse dies, the reverse first used for 1859 proofs, our die marriage OC-P3, and the reverse of 1840, which we’ve attributed to the original proofs, our die marriage OC-P1.
-He stated that it was as of yet unknown whether the coins using the reverse of 1840 were originals or restrikes.
+He stated that it was not yet known whether the coins using the reverse of 1840 were originals or restrikes.

 Why were the restrikes created?
 Based on letters documented in references 4 and 16 it’s clear that mint officials wanted examples of rare dates both to sell to collectors and to trade to collectors for coins and medals needed to expand the mint cabinet.
 Collectors of that day weren’t particularly interested in business strikes.
 They wanted proofs.
 The 1852, with a tiny original proof mintage, definitely qualified as a rare date, and thus was an obvious candidate for restriking.

 As with all other references our estimates of when the restrikes might have been created are based on the same circumstantial evidence others have used, but aided by our having identified the specific dies that were used for each restrike.
 The 1852 restrikes were minted in two, probably three timeframes.
 The first restrikes, our die marriage OC-P2, mated the only 1852 obverse die, our Obverse P1, to Reverse 1856 PA, the die previously used to strike original proofs from 1856, 1857, and 1858.
 The timeframe for this striking is simply an educated guess.
 We believe that they were struck in the late 1858-early 1859 timeframe, after the reverse die was used to strike 1858 originals.
 Examples of this die pair are extremely rare.
+We’ve never personally examined an example.
 We’ve confirmed only two examples in the Heritage archives.

 The second restrikes, our die marriage OC-P3, paired Obverse P1 with Reverse 1859 PA, the reverse die first used to mint all 1859 proofs.
 We believe that they were minted in late 1859 or early 1860.
 We identified the timeframe for their striking by noting that Reverse 1859 PA wasn’t carried over to strike 1860 proofs, so we assume that it was retired soon after its use in 1859, and would only have been available for a short period.

-The third restrikes, our die marriage OC-P4, mated Obverse P1 with the reverse die first used to strike most 1865 proofs.
-We believe that they were minted in late 1865 or early 1866, Again we identified the timeframe for their striking by noting that Reverse 1865 PA wasn’t carried over to strike 1866 proofs, so we assume that it was retired soon after its use in 1865, and would only have been available for a short period.
+The third restrikes, our die marriage OC-P4, mated Obverse P1 with the reverse die first used to strike almost all 1865 proofs.
+We believe that they were minted in late 1865 or early 1866.
+Again, we identified the timeframe for their striking by noting that Reverse 1865 PA wasn’t carried over to strike 1866 proofs, so we assume that it was retired soon after its use in 1865, and would only have been available for a short period.
 Another factor that supports this conclusion is the change that occurred in 1866, from the NO MOTTO reverse to WITH MOTTO.
 Additionally, we note a record that the first sale of a copper 1851 dollar, J-132, was in October, 1865 (reference 16).
 This pattern used the same dies as our 1851 OC-P4 die marriage, and represents the creation of the 1851 restrike equivalent to our 1852 die marriage OC-P4.

 1852 Die Marriages

 A second die marriage, identified by Dave Bowers (reference 4), pairs the 1852 obverse with Reverse 1848 A, which was first used to strike 1848 business strikes, and subsequently to strike the business strikes of 1849, 1850, and 1851.
 Dave identified this marriage as a proof.
 We have yet to confirm its existence, but if it exists we believe that it would be a business strike, consistent with the previous usages of this reverse die.
 We respect Dave’s vast experience enough to believe that the die marriage must exist, so we’ve left a place for it in our die marriage array, our die marriage OC-2.
-If confirmed it’s possible that it could be first in the emission sequence, which would place our OC-2 designation in the incorrect order, but since we haven’t confirmed it we’ve left it as OC-2, and that will be its attribution when an example is located.
+If confirmed it’s possible that it could be first in the emission sequence, which would place our OC-2 designation in the incorrect order.
+Since we haven’t confirmed it, we’ve left it as OC-2, and that will be its attribution when an example is located.

 The first proof die marriage, our OC-P1, is the original proof.
 This is a rare die marriage, with only two examples currently known.
 The remaining three die marriages are proof restrikes.

-Our die marriage OC-P2 pairs the 1852 obverse with the reverse die which was used to strike original proofs in 1856, 1857, 1858.
+Our die marriage OC-P2 pairs the 1852 obverse with the reverse die which was used to strike original proofs in 1856, 1857, and 1858.
 This is another very rare die marriage.
 We’ve confirmed only two examples.

-The final die pair, another restrike, our die marriage OC-P4, pairs the 1852 obverse with the reverse die which was used to strike original proofs in 1865.
+The final die pair, another restrike, our die marriage OC-P4, pairs the 1852 obverse with the reverse die which was used to strike proofs in 1865.
 This is another die marriage which we’ve been unable to confirm.
 This die pair was also identified by Dave Bowers (reference 4), and its existence is consistent with the results of our research on 1851 restrikes, so we have a reasonably high confidence that at least one or two exist, enough confidence to add the identification to our die marriage array.

 1852 Business Strike Emission Sequence